gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 #8  0x0000000000000000 in ?? ()
 ```

-Honestly, I’m not a GDB expert, but it seems that Go runtime is putting threads to a sleep. *But why?*
+Honestly, I’m not a GDB expert, but it seems that Go runtime is putting threads to sleep. *But why?*

 Debugging a live process is “fun”, also let’s grab a coredump of the process to analyse it offline.
 We can do it with GDB's `gcore` command.
 The core file will be saved as `core.<process_id>` in the current working directory.
 Note, even for our simple server, the file will be pretty big.
 It’s likely to be huge for production service.